Polybothris sumptuosa

-Polybothris sumptuosa is a species of beetles in the family Buprestidae.
+Polybothris sumptuosa, the Malagasy jewel beetle, is a species of beetle in the family Buprestidae.

 Description

 Polybothris sumptuosa can reach a length of about 35–38 mm.
 This jewel beetle shows various chromatic forms.
 There are a shiny metallic blue form (P. sumptuosa gemma), a dark green form (P. sumptuosa superba) and a dark green to black form (P. sumptuosa sumptuosa).

 Distribution

 These wood boring beetles can be found in Madagascar.